VershimaKwaghshi/take-profit/content/learning/funded-capital.md

 # Funded Capital

-Funded capital is company trading capital provided by Take Profit.

-It allows traders to access company funded trading capital without providing the full trading capital themselves.
+## What Is Funded Capital

+One of the biggest challenges traders face is capital.

-This gives traders the opportunity to trade larger capital while following the platform rules.
+Many traders have the skill to trade but cannot afford the account size they want.

+Take Profit removes that barrier by providing the trading capital first, allowing traders to begin immediately instead of waiting until they have saved enough money.

 ![Funded Capital](/learning/funded-capital.svg)

 ---

-## What is funded capital

-Funded capital is an active trading account provided by Take Profit.

-It is not a prize or a cash payment.

-It is company trading capital that traders use to participate in the financial markets.

-The trader focuses on trading while Take Profit provides the capital.
+## How It Works

+You simply request the account size you want.

+Once approved, Take Profit provides that account so you can begin trading.

+Instead of paying for the entire account upfront, you repay a small fixed amount each day while continuing to trade.

+This allows you to access larger trading capital much sooner than you normally could.

 ---

-## How funded capital works

-Every trader begins by building a trading history on the platform.
+## Daily Repayment

+The daily repayment is 1.1 percent of the account size you requested.

+One percent goes toward your Capital Building contract.

-Performance is measured using the platform rules.
+The remaining zero point one percent is the platform service fee.

-When the funding requirements are met, Take Profit allocates company funded trading capital and activates the funded account.

-Trading begins immediately.
+The repayment amount stays the same throughout the contract regardless of your trading performance.

 ---

-## The Capital Building agreement

-Funded capital operates alongside a Capital Building agreement.
+## When Trading Begins

+Funding becomes available from the eleventh day onward.

+As soon as your account is funded, you can begin trading immediately.

-Instead of waiting until the agreement reaches its final day, Take Profit gives traders access to company funded trading capital before the agreement is complete.
+You do not have to wait until the contract reaches its final day before using the account.

-This allows trading to begin immediately while the agreement continues according to its terms and the platform rules.

-Trading profits may be withdrawn according to the platform rules.

-The company funded trading capital remains available for trading throughout the agreement.

-If the agreement reaches its completion date, it concludes according to its terms.

-If the agreement ends early because the trader defaults, funded access ends and a new agreement is required to restore access.

 ---

-## Why this model exists

-Many traders have the skill to trade but do not have enough capital to grow.

-Take Profit bridges that gap by providing company funded trading capital.

-This allows traders to focus on improving their trading while using company capital.
+## Withdrawals

+Any profit you make from trading can be withdrawn according to the platform rules.

+The trading capital itself remains in the account until the contract reaches its expiration date.

+This keeps the account active while allowing traders to enjoy the results of their trading.

 ---

+## If You Default

+If you stop meeting the platform requirements before the contract expires, funded access ends.

+To receive another funded account, a new Capital Building contract must be started.

+This keeps the system fair and allows every funded account to follow the same process.

+---

+## Why This Model Exists

+Many traders spend years trying to save enough money to trade larger accounts.

+Take Profit changes that approach.

+Instead of making traders wait, the platform provides the capital first while it is gradually being repaid.

+This allows traders to focus on improving their trading instead of being limited by their available funds.

+---

 ## Key Takeaway

-Funded capital allows traders to access company funded trading capital before their Capital Building agreement is complete.
+Funded Capital allows traders to start trading with larger capital much earlier than they normally could.

-Trading begins immediately while the agreement continues under the platform rules.
+Trading begins after funding is activated while repayment continues through a simple daily structure.

-The next module explains how the Manager Market connects traders with capital managers.
+The next module explains how traders can use these accounts inside the Manager Market to create additional income opportunities.